Alibard/bombat-tyr/README.md

 ```

 After creating class and it configuration it need add to ParcelManager.
+Type of even will show for what point of popup menu will apply.
+For THIRD type will apply only style of displaying.

 Usage